guavestudios/contao-templatehint/README.md

 require https://github.com/terminal42/contao-NamespaceClassLoader

 ### Installation ###
-if you don't use contaos css freamwork then insert this into your html layout:
+if you don't use contaos css framework then insert this into your html layout:
 <link type="text/css" rel="stylesheet" href="/system/modules/templatehint/assets/css/templatehint.css"/>